monome/docs/help.md

 please include your mailing address so we can estimate shipping costs.

 when shipping anything to us, be sure to include a printed sheet inside the box with your contact information, mailing address, and the problem. please insure your package when shipping.

+## end

+looking for the old forum? it's read-only, at [archive.monome.org/community](http://archive.monome.org/community/index.html)

+and, the elusive [isms](/isms) -- a vision of modular, collaboration with [whimsical raps](http://whimsicalraps.com).